 Lucía Bennett Ortega

-Lucía Bennett is an FPU research fellow at the University of Granada.
 She graduated in English Studies at the University of Granada in July 2020 and was granted the UGR Extraordinary End-of-Degree Distinction.
 In October 2020 she was awarded with a Departmental Collaborative Grant funded by the Spanish Ministry of Education and she completed her master’s degree in English Literature and Linguistics in September 2021.
+Lucía was then granted a Spanish Competitive PhD grant (FPU) by the Spanish Ministry of Education to carry out her doctoral research on Richard Powers’ fiction at the University of Granada.